Staff at Wigwe University share rare comments Herbert Wigwe made before death

 In one of the videos she posted, the lady showed that Nollywood actor Sam Dede was in class with them but didn't say if he teaches there.

-When the lady was asked how much it costs to be a student at Wigwe University, she said the lowest school fees there is N9.8 million.
+When the lady was asked how much it costs to be a student at Wigwe University, she said the lowest school fees there was N9.8 million.

 Many netizens who heard the fees said the school is for rich people who can afford it for their children.